jhamill34/prophet-security-takehome/README.md

 For a list of all operations that the api server can do, reference the [OpenAPI specficiation](./server/api/openapi.yaml).

 For a list of example requests look at the [prophet.http](./prophet.http) file.

+> I use Nvim as my editor and I have a plugin called [rest.nvim](https://github.com/rest-nvim/rest.nvim) that I use to make the requests
+> found in that file in my editor.

 ### Optional Mock Source Server